Understanding Dyslexia: More Than Just Reading and Spelling

 Working far harder than others

-Parents see a child who is drained, anxious or losing confidence.
+Teachers see a capable pupil.
+Parents, however, often see a child who is drained, anxious, or losing confidence.

 This is one of the most common reasons families contact This is Dyslexia for a private dyslexia assessment in Canterbury or online across the UK.